MultiSafepay/docs/content/integration-team/webshop-access.md

 aliases: [/techsupport/webshop-access/]
 ---

-The ecommerce integrations created by MultiSafepay are tested before release, however, it’s possible that a functionality in your website malfunctions.
-This can occur due to customized integration, a deviant configuration or a bug.
+We test all our ecommerce integrations before release, but your integration may still encounter configuration issues or a bug, especially if it's a [custom integration](/getting-started/glossary/#custom-integration).

-Our support focuses on problems that are reproducible on a standard website environment.
-Despite that, we will always try to help you further, even if the problem falls outside our scope.
+We are best able to support issues that are reproducible in a standard website environment.
+But we always try to offer support, even for issues outside our scope.

 ## Basics
-When beginning an investigation to reproduce an issue, it’s important to always start checking the basics.
-This way, we all prevent to overlook something.
-This is done to exclude the possibilities that the issue is occurring in the base.
+When we start trying to reproduce an issue, we always begin with the basics.

-To benefit the lead time, provide us with available information by answering the following questions:
+Help us by answering the following questions:

-1. Does the issue occur in the core of the plugin?
+1. Does the issue occur in the plugin core?
-2. Does it occur in the core of a payment method?
+2. Does it occur in the payment method core?
-3. Since when did the issue occur?
+3. When did the issue start occuring?
-4. Has there been an update within a plugin or system recently?
+4. Has there been a recent plugin or system update?
-5. Were you able to reproduce the issue yourself?
+5. Can you reproduce the issue?
-6. Are examples available?
+6. Do you have any examples?

-### Integration Team Rules
+### Integration Team rules

-* Investigation takes place in a staging or test environment of your ecommerce platform.
-Therefore, when access is being requested, we will require the credentials of your staging or test ecommerce platform.
-Create a temporary username with password for us to be able to access the staging or test environment.
+* We conduct our investigations in a staging or test environment of your ecommerce platform.
+Create a temporary username and a [strong password](https://www.lastpass.com/nl/password-generator) to give us access.
+Always delete the temporary account after we finish the investigation.

-   >_For security reasons, we request that you create a strong [password](https://www.lastpass.com/nl/password-generator) when requested._

-   >_Always delete an account after finalized work._

-* It is advised that you do not provide us with your live account credentials of your ecommerce platform without the consultation or approval from one of our Integration Specialists.
-In the extraordinary case, we do ask for access to your live environment, it is recommended to make a backup beforehand just in case.
+* We only ask for the credentials for your live ecommerce platform account in extraordinary circumstances.
+In such cases, we recommended making a backup beforehand - just in case.

-  >_Note: MultiSafepay will not be responsible for mistakes made in a live environment._
+**Note:** MultiSafepay assumes **no** responsibility for mistakes in your live environment.

-1. When server access is required, we exclusively work with SFTP and SSH.
-Port 22 should be used for SSH.
-Due to security reasons, we no longer support the FTP protocol.
+- If we require server access, we work exclusively with SFTP and SSH, using Port 22.
+For security reasons, we no longer support the FTP protocol.

-2. When an issue cannot be reproduced in a standard staging or test environment it will be considered as a time-box project.
+- If we cannot reproduce an issue in a standard staging or test environment, we consider it a _time-box project_.
+This means we allocate a limited period of time to work on it further.
+We cannot guarantee a solution.

-  A time-box project is when a defined period of time is given during which a task must be accomplished.

-  Due to the unknown cause, we are not able to guarantee a solution.